LucasRoesler/lucasroesler.github.io/content/post/2017/how-i-git.md

 - git
 showPagination: false
-summary: A little primer and tips from how I use Git. draft:true
+summary: A little primer and tips from how I use Git.
 tags:
 - git
 title: How I Git
 ---

 Perhaps the one piece of ubiquitous technology that you will find at any new tech company is `git`.
-There are a couple of other tech that you will likely find like AWS, but `git` is the only one I expect is truly ubiquitous.
+There are a couple of other technologies that you will probably find, like AWS, but `git` is the only one I expect to find everywhere.
 It is also, surprisingly, many developers number one frienemy.
 I want to share some of my favorite tips and tweaks that I have used over the years to make it all friend and never my enemy.